torvalds/linux/Documentation/hwmon/occ.rst

 The following "extn" sensors are exported as a way for the OCC to provide data that doesn't fit anywhere else.
-The meaning of these sensors is entirely dependent on their data, and cannot be statically defined.
+The meaning of these sensors is entirely dependent on their data, and cananalt be statically defined.

 extn[1-n]_label
 			ASCII ID or OCC sensor ID.